 The Charter for the Nurse Anesthesia Program was established at Hamot Medical Center in June of 1965.
 The founder, and first program director, was Dr. Robert Merriman, MD.
 The first class was admitted to an 18-month program.
-The principle charter and ownership of the program has been held by Hamot Medical Center since its inception.
+The principal charter and ownership of the program has been held by Hamot Medical Center since its inception.

 Initial approval and accreditation from the Council on Accreditation of Nurse Anesthesia Educational Programs was granted on October 30, 1970.
-In September, 1974 Mr. Steve Anderson, CRNA, MEd, became program director.
+In September 1974 Mr. Steve Anderson, MEd, CRNA, became program director.
 The program functioned as a certificate program until 1975, when Mr. Anderson made efforts to move the program into a baccalaureate framework and an affiliation with Edinboro State College was developed.
-The degree program with Edinboro was initially housed in the Biology and Health Sciences Department and graduates earned a Bachelor's Degree in Anesthesia upon program completion.
-In 1987, the program moved to the Nursing department of Edinboro State University.
+The degree program with Edinboro was initially housed in the Biology and Health Sciences Department, and graduates earned a bachelor's degree in Anesthesia upon program completion.
+In 1987, the program moved to the College of Nursing at Edinboro State University.

-In 1988, a graduate program within the College of Nursing was developed.
+In 1988, a graduate program within Edinboro's College of Nursing was developed.
 Students would earn a Master of Science in Nursing (MSN).
 The first class of graduate students was accepted in January 1989.
 Due to an increase in didactic curriculum, the program was extended to 28 months in length.

 In January 1990, the school moved its academic affiliation to Gannon University's Villa Maria School of Nursing.
-In July 2009, Krista Yoder, CRNA, MSN became program director and acted in this capacity until January 2015.
-At that time Levi Black, CRNA, DNP (Assistant Director) became program director and acted in this capacity until August 2019.
-At that time Donald Larmon, CRNA, DNP (Assistant Director) became the program director with Rachel Wolfe, CRNA, MSN as Assistant Director.
+In July 2009, Krista Yoder, MSN, CRNA, became program director and acted in this capacity until January 2015.
+At that time Levi Black, DNP, CRNA (Associate Director), became program director and acted in this capacity until August 2019.
+In 2019 Donald Larmon, DNP, CRNA (Associate Director), became the program director with Rachel Wolfe, DNP, CRNA as Associate Director.

-The school currently admits one class of approximately 20 students a year.
-The program requires completion of a Master's thesis.
-Students may participate in an RN to MSN option through Gannon University.
-A post-master's certificate is also available for the applicant who has earned a MSN.
-All coursework is completed in a continuous 28-month sequence.
-Graduates of the program receive a Master of Science in Nursing Degree with a concentration in Nurse Anesthesia, from Gannon University and a Certificate of Completion of the Anesthesia Program from UPMC Hamot School of Anesthesia/Gannon University.
+As of January 1, 2022, the program has transitioned into a Doctor of Nursing Practice and the school currently admits one class of approximately 20 students a year.
+The program requires completion of a DNP project.
+All coursework is completed in a continuous 36-month sequence.
+Graduates of the program receive a Doctor of Nursing Practice degree with a concentration in Nurse Anesthesia from Gannon University and a Certificate of Completion of the Anesthesia Program from UPMC Hamot School of Anesthesia.
 Graduates are prepared to take the National Certification Examination.

 UPMC Hamot School of Anesthesia is proud of its alumni, who successfully provide skilled anesthesia services across the United States in a variety of practice settings.